Thank you very much for visiting Naoyuki OKADA's website. This page gives his profile.

 Information Processing Society

-1965- By the detailed analyses of semantic information of Japanese vocabulary, he made clear the unit of human thought from the linguistic viewpoint, taking the initiative in stirring up the development of semantic dictionaries for computer processing.
+1965- Through the detailed semantic analyses of Japanese vocabulary, he made clear the primitives of human thought from the linguistic viewpoint, taking initiatives in stirring up the development of semantic dictionaries for computer processing in japan.

-1980- He stressed the importance of emotional processing in AI in the era when most researchers are interested in knowledge processing because it is difficult to adapt emotion to computers, and attacked the construction of an integrated agent with both knowledge and emotion.
+1980- He stressed the importance of emotional processing in AI in the era when most researchers are interested only in knowledge processing because of the difficulty of computation of emotion, and attacked the construction of an integrated agent with both intellect and emotion.

 1990- The human mind is so complicated and diverse that it is not easy to show its framework.
-He showed a computer model of the mind from the both angles of its functions and abstraction-levels, leading the development of integrated AI systems at home and overseas.
+He showed a computer model of the mind from both its functions and abstraction-levels, leading the development of integrated AI systems at home and abroad.

-For the above-mentioned research work, Dr. Marvin Minsky, one of the founders of AI research, sent him a message as follows:
+For the above-mentioned research work, Dr. Marvin Minsky or the father of AI sent him a message as follows:

 For many years I have shown my students his work so that they can see some models of mind in which different realms of abilities are combined.
 For even today, it still is rare to find researchers who can integrate several different kinds of techniques.
 Eventually all AI machines will do such things, now that Naoyuki Okada has shown us how.
 And I hope that with his retirement, we will able to see more of him.......Marvin Minsky, March 7, 2003.

-Marvin Minsky Professor, Massachusetts Institute of Technology, USA
+Marvin Minsky,@Professor Emeritus, Massachusetts Institute of Technology, USA

 In addition to the formal side mentioned above, he has another, more familiar side.